rastewu/HR_Data_Insights/README.md

 ### References
-1. This project was inspired by "Data Tutorials", a  Youtube Tableau content creator.
+1. This project was inspired by "Data Tutorials", a  Youtube Tableau content creator, who also provided access to the dataset.